-If you’re just starting out or looking to improve then these 15 slow cooker tips should help with getting to know some the best things about slow cooking.
+If you’re starting out or looking to improve, then these slow cooker tips should help with getting to know some of the best things about slow cooking.

 1. Cook it slow

-Try to use the “low” heat setting as much as possible.
-You will find that most dishes will benefit greatly from the gentle heat that helps brings out those amazing flavors.
+Try to use the low heat setting as much as possible.
+You will find that most dishes will benefit greatly from the gentle heat that helps brings out those amazing flavors and texture.

-Since a slow cooker is a sealed unit the liquid will not evaporate so try not to get the urge to add more liquid if it’s looking a bit dry at the start.
-You will find that there will be plenty of liquid within a few hours of cooking.
+Since a slow cooker is a sealed unit, the liquid will not evaporate, so try not to get the urge to add more liquid if it’s looking a bit dry at the start.
+You will find that typically there will be plenty of liquid within a few hours of cooking.

 3. Trim The Fat